 10 Performance Reporting

-All organizations are strongly encouraged to report annually on the achievements they made with support from commission funds.
-Organizations seeking to remain in or advance to performance based tiers are required to submit an annual performance report.
+Organizations seeking to remain in or advance to performance tiers are required to submit an annual performance report.

 To facilitate such reporting, the commission provides means for organizations to submit information about their activities throughout the academic year.
-Organizations’ reports on their activities and performance will be considered timely if they are submitted within a month after the activity is carried out.
-The commission then compiles this information into an annual performance report that becomes part of the organization’s record with the commission.

 The annual performance report:

 lists awards, honors, and recognitions received by the organization;